Fall armyworm: Introduced range

 The potential global distribution of S. frugiperda has been modelled using CLIMEX.
 The modelled global potential distribution reflects the marked seasonal range dynamics experienced in North America, with much of the potential range in Europe, South Africa, China and Australia consisting of habitat that is only climatically suitable during the warmer months..
 A more recent physiologically-based population dynamics model was developed for assessing the potential distribution of S. frugiperda in Europe.
 The model showed that the Mediterranean coastal areas of Southern Europe might be particularly suitable for the establishment of the species.

+Africa

 S. frugiperda was first found on the African continent in 2013 in Sao Tome, then spread through Nigeria, Benin, Togo, and was found in Ghana in February 2017.
-(Also see below §Africa.)
 In December 2020 S. frugiperda was first found in Syria in Daraa on the Jordanian border and is believed to have arrived from there without human assistance, having just been found in that country also.
+The fall armyworm is causing significant damage to maize crops in Africa and has great potential for further spread and economic damage.
+It has since spread to 28 countries in Africa.